master-hax/compose-wireguard-deluge/README.md

 a multi-container Docker application to run [Deluge](https://hub.docker.com/r/linuxserver/deluge) behind a [Wireguard](https://hub.docker.com/r/linuxserver/wireguard) client

+> [!WARNING]
-WARNING: due to a docker limitation, some network traffic can escape before wireguard connects. to fix this, you should move the wireguard container **to a separate compose file**
+> due to a docker limitation, some network traffic can escape before wireguard connects. to fix this, you should move the wireguard container **to a separate compose file**

 ## how to set it up